-where we have decomposed each system into two subsystems, A and $\bar{\text{A}}$, for future reference, and each dot represents a normalization factor given by the inverse square root of the subsystem's dimension.
-The finite temperature TFD state is obtained by applying the square root of the density matrix to either side of $\ket{\epr}$:
+We have again decomposed each system into two subsystems, A and its complement, $\bar{\text{A}}$, for convenience (subsystem A is chosen to be identical between the left and right sides).
+Each dot represents a normalization factor given by the inverse square root of the subsystem's dimension.